Turnout

 • Work History Report (Form SSA-821)

 Accuracy is key here.
-Make sure all information is complete to avoid delays.
-Remember, the initial approval rate for SSDI applications was only 38% in 2024, so every detail counts.
+Make sure all information is complete.
+Remember, the approval rate was only 38% in 2024, so every detail counts.

-3. Submit Your Medical Evidence: Attach all medical documentation that supports your claim.
+3. Attach Medical Documentation: Attach all medical documentation that supports your claim.
 This includes:

 • Diagnosis and treatment records